9. Database access

 ![]() |

-- in [1], the [ui] project has become the active project in the solution
+- in [1], the [ui] project became the active project for the solution

-- in [2]: the project references.
-Note the references to the DLLs of the [dao] and [metier] layers.
+- in [2]: project references.
+Note the references on the DLL of the [dao] and [metier] layers.

 - in [3]: the [ui] layer.
-This is the one from version 6 described in section 7.6.
+This is the version 6 layer described in paragraph 7.6.

-- in [4], the configuration file [App.config] is similar to that of version 6.
-It differs only in the way the [dao] layer is instantiated by Spring:
+- in [4], the [App.config] configuration file is similar to that of version 6, differing only in the way the [dao] layer is instantiated by Spring :

 <?xml version="1.0" encoding="utf-8" ?>